dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 		];
 ```

-Notice that we have added an `key` property to each child.
+Notice that we have added a `key` property to each child.
 This is needed so that we can differentiate between the children.
 If you add multiple children that have the same tag name, e.g. `div` or widget name, e.g. `Worker`, then you will need to add a property that makes each child unique.
 In the code example shown above, we have added an `key` property and set the value to be unique for each child widget.

 We can now pass these workers as children to the container.